Online Tutor For English

 The concierge goes behind the information desk.
 He appears again in seconds with a brochure in his hand.

-Concierge: Here's a quick information guide for restaurants.
+Concierge: Here'../daily-conversations/trip-to-new-york.php#guide">guide for restaurants.
 I would recommend the City Grill on 72nd and Broadway.

 Chen: City Grill?
 What kind of food do they serve there?